-- Schedule a language interpreter or American Sign Language interpreter: - Contact the member's assigned health network, if the member is in a health network - ➤ Call CalOptima's CalOptima Customer Service department - 714-246-8500 or toll-free at 888-587-8088 - Or TTY users can call 800-735-2929 - To request printed member or health education materials in alternate formats, contact CalOptima's Customer Service.
+- Schedule a language interpreter or American Sign Language interpreter: - Contact the member's assigned health network, if the member is in a health network - Call CalOptima's CalOptima Customer Service department - 24 hours a day, 7 days a week. - Toll-Free: 855-705-8823 - TTY: 711 or 800-735-2929 - To request printed member or health education materials in alternate formats, contact CalOptima's Customer Service.